Introduction to ARP

 - In order to understand the concept of ARP, we can consider an example.
 Suppose device A wants to send any message to devise B, where both of the devices are connected to a different network.
 Device A will send the message that will reach the router connecting the private network through which device B is connected to the public network or the internet.

-- In the router, this protocol will work to decide which device the message has to be forwarded to.
+- This protocol will work to decide which device the message has to be forwarded to in the router.
 Using this protocol, the IP address and some other information send by device A will be resolved to the MAC address of device B, and the message will be delivered to that device.
 This is the way the ARP protocol works with the coordination of other hardware devices.

 How does ARP make working so easy?

 Address resolution protocol is sheer useful when it comes to locating the correct device where the data has to be sent in the network.
 As we also discussed earlier, it plays a vital role in establishing communication through the internet.
 It resolves the IPV4 address into the MAC address, which is crucial while locating any particular device in the network.
 Once the device has been located, there is no trouble in sending the message to it.
 Without the Address Resolution Protocol, it is never possible to facilitate the device to devise communication.
 It really makes our work very easy by transforming the IP information to the MAC information.
 One of the important reasons for so many devices being connected throughout the internet is the Address resolution protocol.

 What can you do with Address Resolution Protocol?